Skip navigation

 Words by Dr Martin Douglas Hendry

-First things first, what is a trademark?
-A trademark ("trade mark" in the UK) is a registered right that protects brands.
+First things first, what is a trade mark?
+A trade mark ("trademark" in the US) is a registered right that protects brands.

 Recognisable brands can take many forms: whether it's a name (e.g. Coca-Cola), a logo (e.g. Nike's "swoosh"), and even things like colours (e.g. Cadbury's "Purple").